 The following year, his works were displayed in his private exhibition, held in Paris National Library.
 Upon a special invite he went to the US to photograph many famous Americans, and his works were exhibited in many parts of the world under the name of “Creative Americans”.
 At the same year, he returned to Turkey and shot a documentary called “Kahramanin Sonu” (The End of the Hero) that mentions about dismantling of “Yavuz” battleship.

 Ara Guler became an important character in promoting and shaping the perception of Turkey to the world through his works.
 His photographs were used in Mariana Noris’ book called “Young Turkey” in 1964.
 His photograph album called “Turkei” was published in Germany in 1970.
 He photographed the book called Mimar Sinan written by Prof. Abdullah Kuran in 1986 and that book was published as English by “Institute of Turkish Studies” in 1987.

-Ara Guler Museum is a non-profit institution.
-Therefore, it does not require any entrance fee as of now.
+Ara Guler Museum is a non-profit institution and has no entrance fee.
 Also, you can enjoy free activities such as film screening, conversations, panel discussions and free places such as archive and research center.

 Visiting times of museums in Istanbul may change due to events and renovations.
-Before going to the museum, I recommend you to visit the official website of Ara Guler Museum and review the latest situation.
+Before going to the museum, I recommend you to visit the official website of the museum and review the latest situation.

-Museum is located in Sisli/Bomontiada.
-In order to visit the museum, you need to walk 15-20 minutes to Bomontiada direction after you get off in Osmanbey Metro Station.
+The museum is located in a culture and art center called Bomontiada in the Sisli district of Istanbul.
+In order to get to the Ara Guler Photography Museum, you need to walk 15-20 minutes to Bomontiada direction after you get off in Osmanbey Metro Station.